Skip to main content

 2. Select completed campaigns (those with 100% leads through the sequence)

-4. Export analytics for quarterly reporting before archiving
+4. Export analytics for quarterly reporting when needed

 Result: